DowellLivingLab/Digital-Twin-Note-Taker-Ideation.Dowell/index.md

 The prize for the winning team will be 50$ amazon voucher

+All participants of hackathon will be awarded participation certificates

 Participants shall acknowledge and agree that Dowell shall have no liability whatsoever on how the prizes will be split up between team members.